NASA-AMMOS/AIT-Core/doc/source/command_intro.rst

           2: SCANNING
           3: SCIENCE

 All the valid parameters and attributes that you can have in your command dictionary configuration file is controlled by the command dictionary schema file.
-By default this is called **cmd_schema.json**.
+You can view the full schema file in the BLISS Core repo at **bliss/core/data/cmd_schema.json**.
 A snippet of a schema is below.
 You can see that it allows for quite of bit of control over the command dictionary including nested object verification, individual attribute type checks, and required fields.

 .. code-block:: javascript